 Chicken and Herb Stuffed Portobello Caps

-Adapted from Clean Eating Magazine – 300 calories per two mushrooms – 39 grams protein)
+Adapted from Clean Eating Magazine – 300 calories per serving – 39 grams protein

 1/2 c. finely chopped red onion